presentco/present-rpc/iOS/present-rpc-example/README.md

 ##  Install the Protocol Buffer compiler

-Note: the generated file is included in this repository so this step is unnecessary if you just want to try the code.
+Note: the generated files are included in this repository so this step is unnecessary if you just want to try the code.

 This installs the `protoc` command used to render `.proto` files to Swift source code.